 Ahead of the 11th anniversary of his death in 2022, Cook joined with Powell Jobs joined and Jony Ive to talk about him on stage.

-Intended to be a growing tribute, and specifically a growing inspiration, the archive begins with an email from Steve Jobs — to himself.
-Reportedly, Jobs would often email himself notes and thoughts, but this particular one is an acknowledgement of how he, and all of us, depend upon each other.
+Intended to be a growing tribute, and specifically a growing inspiration that would later include a book, the archive began with an email from Steve Jobs — to himself.
+Reportedly, Jobs would often email himself notes and thoughts, but this particular one was an acknowledgement of how he, and all of us, depend upon each other.

 "I love and admire my species, living and dead, an am totally dependent on them for my life and well being," he says at the conclusion of his email.
 "Sent from my iPad."